 The UCAS application

 To apply to the University of Cambridge you must submit your application through UCAS.
 If you choose Christ's College in your UCAS application, we will receive your application directly and process it from there.
-Please note that Cambridge has an earlier UCAS deadline than most other universities, which is 18:00 UK time on 16 October in 2023 for every course we offer, though those applying for an organ scholarship must apply by 1 September.
+Please note that Cambridge has an earlier UCAS deadline than most other universities, which is 18:00 UK time on 15 October for every course we offer.
 We are not able to consider late UCAS applications under any circumstances.

-Applicants for many courses are required to take a written assessment, either a pre-registration assessment or a College registered assessment.
-The list of subjects that require these assessments is updated in July each year.
-The course-specific written assessments are designed to supplement the information in your application and provide a gauge of your abilities – to assess skills (such as comprehension and thinking skills) and, where appropriate, levels of current knowledge and understanding relevant to the course applied for.
+Applicants for some courses are required to take a written test.
+This is either a pre-shortlisting test that all applicants for that subject take, or a test taken later in the process by those selected for interview only.
+The list of subjects that require these tests is updated in July each year.
+These course-specific tests are designed to supplement the information in your application and provide a gauge of your abilities – to assess skills (such as comprehension and thinking skills) and, where appropriate, levels of current knowledge and understanding relevant to the course applied for.

-- > Register between 1 Sept and 29 Sept 2023 (18:00 UK time) if you are applying for Chemical Engineering, Computer Science, Economics, Engineering Medicine, or Natural Sciences.
+- > Registration dates to be confirmed if you are applying for Chemical Engineering, Computer Science, Economics, Engineering, Law, Medicine, or Natural Sciences.

 My Cambridge Application (MyCApp)

 All applicants are also required to complete an additional form called My Cambridge Application.
 The log-in details are emailed to you within 48 hours of your UCAS application submission, and you must submit your My Cambridge Application form by 22 October (18:00 UK time).
 There is guidance on the form itself and on the Cambridge Admissions website, as well as a helpdesk email address (email@example.com) to contact if you have any questions.
 The most common problem is that the email containing the MyCApp log in details sometimes goes into people’s junk / spam folder, so do check there first if the expected email hasn’t arrived in your inbox within 48 hours.